ZenixIs/dotfiles/README.md

 # dotfiles
 Some of my config files

-I will makes these files working for everyone within few days
+I will makes these files working for everyone within a few days